include-what-you-use/include-what-you-use/README.md

 ### How to Run ###

+The original design was built for Make, but a number of alternative run modes have come up over the years.

+#### Plugging into Make ####

 The easiest way to run IWYU over your codebase is to run

       make -k CXX=/path/to/llvm/Debug+Asserts/bin/include-what-you-use